Commit451/fetch/README.md

 Private maven servers are complicated or pricey. fetch aims to make them simple and free.
 All you need to do is remix this project on glitch.com and do a bit of configuration.

 ## Configuration
-To make things private, you need to add a username and password to the `.env` file in Glitch.
+To make things private, you need to add a password to the `.env` file in Glitch.
 It'll look a little something like this:
 ```
 # Environment Config